 3rd annual conference, Vienna Sep.
 30 th– Oct.
 1st, 2016

-The 2016 Annual Conference will take place in Vienna on Friday, September 30 (whole day) and Saturday, October 1, 2016 (until noon).
-Participants should arrive on Thursday, September 29 in time to participate in the traditional welcome meeting in a nearby pub.
+The 2016 Annual Conference has took place in Vienna on Friday, September 30 and Saturday, October 1, 2016.

-The EUNWA third annual conference will cover a wide variety of subjects:
+The EUNWA third annual conference has covered a wide variety of subjects:

 - asylum seekers, migration, integration, organized crime, crime prevention, and resident population,